Cuisine of Florida

 The cuisine of Florida is a diverse blend of Southern, Caribbean, Latin American, and seafood-based culinary traditions found in Florida, reflecting the state's multicultural population, subtropical climate, and coastal geography.

 History

+Early history

 The native Timucua culture farmed and fished in north central and northeast Florida.
 They prepared a black tea called "black drink" (or "white drink" because of its purifying effects), which served a ceremonial purpose, and was a highly caffeinated Cassina tea, brewed from the leaves of the yaupon holly tree.